BabylonJS/Documentation/content/dev_stories/playground_to_production_fruit_falling.md

 in my prototype code to point to my local asset host. **Fifteen minutes later, my entire prototype—source code and assets—was running from my own repositories.**
-1. Now with complete control of the app, I spent as long as I wanted transforming my hacky prototype code and dev art into a well-structured codebase and cohesive media assets. **I refactored, added new features, brought in new NPM dependencies, and refined and polished until my Babylon. js experience was exactly the way I wanted it.**
+1. Now with everything moved into dev infrastructure, I set about turning my prototype into real production code and assets. **I refactored and revised to get rid of Playground-specific practices and transform my repos into efficient development environments where I could add features, take dependencies, experiment, collaborate, and iterate throughout the whole development process.**
-1. Once I was happy with my local experience, I wanted to host it using [GitHub Pages](https://pages.github.com/) so I could get feedback from friends and colleagues.
-Because the Babylon.js Template Repositories are set up to make this easy, **it took me five minutes, if that, to publish my experience to a GitHub-hosted site I could share.**
+1. Once I had something I was ready to share, I wanted to host it using [GitHub Pages](https://pages.github.com/) so I could get feedback from friends and colleagues.
+Because the Babylon.js Template Repositories are set up to make this easy, **it took me five minutes, if that, to publish my experience to a GitHub-hosted site I could link to.**
 1. Next, I uploaded my game code as an
 [NPM package](https://www.npmjs.com/) so that I could easily re-add it to other projects (websites, NPM apps, etc.) just by pulling down a package.